m-ahmadi/tse-client/README.md

 #### `tse.INTRADAY_UPDATE_SERVERS`
 Array of positive integers to use as CDN servers in the update process.
 Note that `0` will result to `tsetmc.com` server.
-Only an array of only positive integers.
+Only an array of only positive integers or zero.
 Default: `[0,7,8,9]`
 #### `tse.getIntradayInstruments(struct?: boolean, arr?: boolean, structKey?: string)`
 Returns the list of instruments crawled by [`getIntraday()`](#tsegetintradaysymbols-string-settings-intradaysettings).